decred/politeiagui/README.md

 ## Docker

-Politeiagui can be hosted in a docker container.
-To build the site and the docker container, run the following commands:
+Politeiagui can also be hosted in a docker container.
+To build the the docker container, run the following commands:

 ```bash
 $ ./bin/build.sh